-AOS 100 -Keyboarding
+AOS 100 - Keyboarding

 Covers the proper techniques needed to touch-type letters, numbers, and symbols on alphabetic and numeric keyboards.
 This course helps students master the use of basic keyboards found on the computer.
-A course fee is required.
 Prerequisite: Eligibility for enrollment in ENGL 003, or higher, or ENGL 002 with a grade of C or higher.